Spain women's national football team

-Spain have qualified two times for the FIFA Women's World Cup and three times for the UEFA Women's Championship, reaching the semifinals in 1997.
-In contrast to these modest achievements at senior level, their youth teams have one of the best records in the world across the early 21st century and enjoyed great success in 2018 in particular, winning two continental titles (U-17 and U-19), and reaching the two World Cup finals (winning the U-17 World Cup and runners-up in the U-20 World Cup.
-This was followed up four years later when they won the 2022 U-20 World Cup and the 2022 U-17 World Cup in the same calendar year.
+Spain are the reigning and one of five national teams to have been crowned world champions, having qualified three times for the FIFA Women's World Cup and winning the title in 2023.
+They are one of only two countries alongside Germany, to have won both women's and men's World Cups.
+Spain became the first nation in the women's game to be the world champions in all three categories (U-17, U-20 and senior level) at the same time.

-Spain broke into the top 10 of the FIFA international rankings in the early 2020s.
-Their players collected the 2020 UEFA awards for best goalkeeper, defender, midfielder, forward and overall best player – the first time players from a single nation won all the categories.
+At continental level, Spain won the first edition of the UEFA Women's Nations League in 2024, becoming the first nation to win both women's and men's competitions.
+They also have qualified five times for the UEFA Women's Championship, reaching the final in 2025, lost on penalties.

 History

 Early years

-After underground women's football clubs started appearing in Spain around 1970 one of its instigators, Rafael Muga, decided to create a national team.
+After underground women's football clubs started appearing in Spain around 1970, one of its instigators, Rafael Muga, decided to create a national team.
 It was an unofficial project as football was considered an unsuitable sport for women by both the Royal Spanish Football Federation and National Movement's Women's Section, which organized women's sports in Francoist Spain.
-When asked about the initiative in January 1971 RFEF president José Luis Pérez Payá answered I'm not against women's football, but I don't like it either.
-I don't think it's feminine from an esthetic point of view.
-Women are not favored wearing shirt and trousers.
-Any regional dress would fit them better.
+When asked about the initiative in January 1971 RFEF president José Luis Pérez Payá answered "I'm not against women's football, but I don't like it either.
+I don't think it's feminine from an aesthetic point of view.
+Women are not favored wearing shirts and shorts.
+Any regional dress would fit them better".

 One month later, on 21 February 1971, the unofficial Spanish national team, including Conchi Sánchez, who played professionally in the Italian league, made its debut in Murcia's La Condomina against Portugal, ending in a 3–3 draw.
 The team wasn't allowed to wear RFEF's crest and the referee couldn't wear an official uniform either.
 On 15 July, with a 5-days delay for transfer issues, it played its first game abroad against Italy in Turin's Stadio Comunale, suffering an 8–1 defeat.
 It was then invited to the 2nd edition of unofficial women's world cup (Mundialito 1981), but RFEF forbid them to take part in the competition.
 Despite these conditions Spain was entrusted hosting the 1972 World Cup.
 RFEF vetoed the project, and the competition was cancelled and disbanded.
 The unofficial Spanish team itself broke up shortly after.